sushantkadam15/robopass-react/README.md

 1. Visit the live demo.
 2. Click on the "Another Simple Password" or "Another Strong Password" buttons to generate passwords of different strengths.
 3. Copy the generated password using the copy icon and use it to secure your online accounts.

+## Acknowledgement

+This project was inspired by "DynoPass," another password generator app with similar features.
+I was inspired by their concept and functionality, and I decided to create my own version called "RoboPass."

 ## Contact